MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Multi-Threshold SNN

-However, after applying multiple thresholds, from Eq \ref{eqn:neuron_multiple_sum_spikes}, the outputs have other possible values other than 0/1, which breaks the binary property of SNNs, making the network not multiplication-free anymore.
-To keep the multiplication-free property, convolution layer of next layer can be involved in to perform an equivalent operation in Eq \ref{eqn:neuron_sum}, right side of which is still multiplication-free.
+However, after applying multiple thresholds, from \cref{eqn:neuron_multiple_sum_spikes}, the outputs have other possible values other than 0/1, which breaks the multiplication-free property.
+To preserve the property, the subsequent convolution layer can be involved in to perform an equivalent operation in \cref{eqn:neuron_sum}, right side remains multiplication-free.

-Generally, we can deploy left side of Eq \ref{eqn:neuron_sum} on current popular hardwares like TPU, GPU etc and right side on neuromorphic hardwares with multiplication-free properties.
+This formulation allows the left-hand side of Eq. \ref{eqn:neuron_sum} to be deployed on standard hardware like GPUs or TPUs, while the right-hand side remains compatible with neuromorphic hardware.